tk-notes/lucas-meier-blog/content/posts/2020/11/haskell-in-haskell-0/index.md

 Laziness is also not referenced at all in traditional literature on compilers.
 Haskell is basically the only language in use that's *lazy* by default.
-This is an interesting choice, but leads to quite a few tricky problems in code generation.
+This is an interesting choice, but leads to quite a few interesting problems in code generation.

 We'll go over what laziness means exactly at a later point in this series, but the core idea is that when you call a function, you don't evaluate all of the arguments first.
-Instead Haskell will only end up evaluating those arguments when and if they actually need to be inspected inside of the function.
+Instead, Haskell will only end up evaluating those arguments when and if they actually need to be inspected inside of the function.

-Haskell will also not take the simple but incredibly inefficient call-by-value.
+Haskell does not use the simple but incredibly inefficient call-by-value.
 This means essentially passing the unevaluated AST as an argument, instead of an evaluated value.
 This works, and is lazy, but will evaluate some arguments multiple times in certain situations.